Supervision for Therapists

 Di will support you every step of the way.

 Supervision for qualified therapists

-Regular supervision is a requirement for all counsellors and psychotherapists.
-But don't think of it as a chore.
-It's a valuable way of 'checking in' to ensure you remain grounded in your practice and therapeutic process, maintain professional and ethical boundaries, develop your knowledge, both theoretically and practically, as well as considering 'self care'.
+Regular clinical supervision is a requirement for all counsellors and psychotherapists.
+It’s a valuable way of ‘checking in’ to ensure you remain grounded in your practice and therapeutic process, maintain professional and ethical boundaries, develop your knowledge, both theoretically and practically, as well as considering ‘self care’.

-Depending on your skills, knowledge and experience - and what you bring to supervision at any given time - Di may be your:
+Depending on your skills, knowledge and experience – and what you bring at any given time – Di may be your:

 Fees are £70 for a 50-minute session, £95 for 75 minutes and £110 for 90 minutes.

 “I genuinely love being a supervisor.
 People and personal development have always been my passions, and that’s why I especially love working with trainee therapists.
 Supporting learning and watching students grow in competence and confidence is so rewarding.”

 “My desire for every supervision relationship is for it to be collaborative, explorative and nurturing.
 Two professionals working together to get the best possible outcomes for clients.”